bodo-ai/Bodo/docs/docs/objmode.md

 @bodo.jit
 def valid_objmode():
     df = pd.read_parquet("in_file.pq")
-    with bodo.objmode(df2=df_type):
     df2 = f(df)
     df2.to_parquet("out_file.pq")

 valid_objmode()
 ```

-In contrast, the example below demonstrates an invalid use of Object
+In contrast, the example below demonstrates an invalid use of `@bodo.wrap_python`.
-Mode.
 The reason is that groupby computation requires grouping together
 all rows with the same key across all chunks.
 However, on each
-processor, Bodo passes a chunk of `df` to Object Mode which
+processor, Bodo passes a chunk of `df` to `@bodo.wrap_python` which
 returns results from local groupby computation.
 Therefore,
 `df2` does not include valid global groupby output.